VisualFP/docs/SA/design_concept/content/design/scratch_inspired_design.typ

 In @scratch_inspired_type_hole, the second parameter of the `(+)` function is left unapplied.
-The portrayed type is `a`, a type-argument that would be declared in a separate window, not yet specified, window.
+The portrayed type is `a`, a type-argument that would be declared in a separate, not yet specified window.

 == Pattern Matching